corstian/digital-garden/_blog/2025/A critical look at Blazor.md

 It is for this reason that I started out playing around with Blazor SSR.
 This way it is basically like a fancy page renderer, putting HTML in all the right places and serving that to the clients.
 This works.

 Where things became more difficult had been the lifecycle.
-Where the essential components of the web includes forms, Blazor had difficulties
+Where the essential components of the web includes forms, Blazor had difficulties distinguishing multiple forms from one another, and required a bit of work to